 What good responsiveness looks like

-- Weval‑style registries.
-A “Wikipedia for evals”: anyone can draft an eval; civil society partners peer‑review; labs adopt or explain.
+- Weval-style registries.
+Employ a "Wikipedia for evals": Anyone can draft an eval; civil society partners peer-review; labs adopt or explain.
+These are not lab-designed benchmarks vendors can teach to the test — these are living, community-maintained test suites.

-From ideas to everyday practice (step by step)
+From ideas to practice

-- Accept “harm drafts.”
+- Accept harm drafts.
 Let people submit proposed evals in plain words; convert to tests with partners.

 - Memorialize.
-Turn the incident into a test; add to the eval registry; link from the contract changelog.
+Turn the incident into a test; add to the eval registry; and link from the contract changelog.

 - Check back.
 Close the loop with those who appealed; measure trust-under-loss.

-Plain tools (buildable today)
+Tools (buildable today)

 - Appeal API (with timers, statuses, escalation).